Policy on Transfer of Sponsorship of Registrations between Registrars

 - Reasonable dispute over the identity of the Registrant or Administrative Contact

 - No payment for previous registration period (including credit card charge-backs) if the domain name is past its expiration date or for previous or current registration periods if the domain name has not yet expired.
 In all such cases, however, the domain name must be put into “Registrar Hold” status by the Registrar of Record prior to the denial of transfer.

 - A domain name is within 60 days (or a lesser period to be determined) after being transferred (apart from being transferred back to the original Registrar in cases where both Registrars so agree and/or where a decision in the dispute resolution process so directs).
 "Transferred" shall only mean that an inter-registrar transfer has occurred in accordance with the procedures of this policy

-Domain name registration period time constraints, other than during the first 60 days of initial registration or during the first 60 days after a registrar transfer, or during the 60-day lock following a Change of
+- Domain name registration period time constraints, other than during the first 60 days of initial registration, during the first 60 days after a registrar transfer, or during the 60-day lock following a Change of

-General payment disputes between Registrar and business partners / affiliates in cases in which the Registered Name Holder for the domain in question has paid for the registration.
+- General payment defaults between Registrar and business partners / affiliates in cases where the Registered Name Holder for the domain in question has paid for the registration.

 4. Registrar Coordination